homecoded/sucodo/README.md

 USABILITY FEEDBACK
 ==================
 * change wording regarding "test group" to something more understandable
-* add an edit-text-button to text analyzer
-* increase size of "Inspect"-link and add a magnifying-glass icon
-* move explanation text in analyzer to top of text field
 * add [i] at some parts to explain what these parts mean
 	* Words per test group
 	* Explain colors
-* rename "Inspect" to "Show search results (opens new window)"
-* rename "Close" to "Return to mouse-over mode"
-* pull search result window to front (in case user left it open)
-* use coloring for number of search results

 TODO
 ====